puzzle/ansible-training/content/en/docs/10/02/_index.en.md

 {{% alert title="Warning" color="warn" %}}
 Remove your `podman`-settings in `env/settings`.
 Otherwise, `ansible-runner` would try to run Ansible inside the container with `podman` again.
-This would fail since its not installed inside the `ansible-runner` image.
+This would fail since it's not installed inside the `ansible-runner` image.
 {{% /alert %}}

 * Use the ee `default-ee` from before or use `quay.io/ansible/ansible-navigator-demo-ee`.